Shayanaly/subreddit-analysis-pipeline/README.md

 ### 1. Set up Google Sheets

 Create a new Google Sheet.
-You can name it anything.
+Name it anything.
 Open **Extensions > Apps Script**.

 ### 2. Add the scripts

 Create the following files in Apps Script and paste the corresponding code into each:

-- `Code.gs` — replaces the default file
+- `Code.gs` replaces the default file
-- `CommentFetcher.gs` — new script file
+- `CommentFetcher.gs` new script file
-- `Analysis.gs` — new script file
+- `Analysis.gs` new script file
-- `Dashboard.gs` — new script file
+- `Dashboard.gs` new script file
-- `DashboardView.html` — new HTML file
+- `DashboardView.html` new HTML file

 ### 3. Add your Anthropic API key